 - Freya Crescent: A female Dragon Knight from the kingdom of Burmecia, who is in search of her lost love, Fratley.
 She is strong, smart, and brave.
 Her main weapons are spears which she uses to jump in the air, coming down upon her enemies with a powerful blow (or several powerful blows while tranced).

 - Quina Quen: A very strange looking guy (or girl), he is part of the Qu race.
 He is sent by his “master” to join Zidane and the rest of the party to help and learn about food and life around the world, and to become a great cook.
 His weapon of choice: giant forks.
-As part of her quest to eat all the foods in the world, Quina also very wounded enemies (sometimes learning powerful Blue Magic) or not so wounded enemies during trance.
+As part of her quest to eat all the foods in the world Quina can eat enemies with 1/8 hp (sometimes learning powerful Blue Magic) or enemies with 1/4 hp during trance.

 Other major characters